What Is The Internet? Partial Connectivity in the Internet Core: Introduction

 This technical report was first released in July 2021.
-In May 2022 it was updated with several additions: More careful discussion in \autoref{sec:hard_to_define} about why defining the Internet matters, a more careful definitions in \autoref{sec:definition} and \autoref{sec:internet_landscape}, new information about island durations \autoref{sec:islands_duration} and sizes \autoref{sec:islands_sizes}, expanded applications in \autoref{sec:applications} and \autoref{sec:other_applications} and \autoref{sec:internet_partition}, considerable additional details and supporting data in appendices, and many writing improvements.
+In May 2022 it was updated with several additions: a more careful definitions in \autoref{sec:definition} and \autoref{sec:internet_landscape}, new information about island durations \autoref{sec:islands_duration} and sizes \autoref{sec:islands_sizes}, expanded applications in \autoref{sec:applications} and \autoref{sec:other_applications} and \autoref{sec:internet_partition}, considerable additional details and supporting data in appendices, and many writing improvements.
+In October 2023 we updated it to address typos and missing references.